dateng2016/notes/notes.md

 ### NOTES

+Pre-made prompts:

 - Connect Shipday with my POS system
 - Assign orders to 3rd party delivery services
 - See orders on the Map
+- etc...

+The AI Model is pre-trained with a lot of specific information about how Shipday works.

+The model is familiar with usage of Shipday App from the user's perspective and provides helpful guidance on various steps

+### Suggestions

+- The first chat messages appears to be blank before I send my first message

 ## Order Page